MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -ManagementPoint

-Specify an array of management point objects that the media uses in initial communication.
+Specify one or more management point objects that the media uses in initial communication.
 Use the **-MediaMode** parameter to determine how the media communicates when it runs.
+To get this object, use the [Get-CMManagementPoint](Get-CMManagementPoint.md) cmdlet.

 ```yaml
 Type: IResultObject[]